offthedial/site/src/pages/posts/wl-sep-2020.md

 tournament: wl
 ---

 Time for the first tournament since our redesign, and off the bat we're playing Weakest Link!

-In this tournament, you register as either a **FA** or a **3-player team**.
-As a free agent, you'll be learning the ins and outs of how to play together with a higher level team.
-As a member of a 3-player team, you'll learn how to train up members of the Splatoon community to your advantage.
-> While everyone can play regardless of your skill levels, there are rank floors and caps for both categories.
+Weakest Link is a unique, Off the Dial exclusive, free agent and team tournament.
+Originally an experiment, this unique tournament provides coaching opportunities for free agents, and teaching opportunities for teams.

+All you need to do is sign up!
+The world is waiting…

 For more details, you can check the [tournament page](/wl) on our website.